1. How Does the Price Earnings Ratio Work?

 d.
 It is assumed that a company having a lower P/E ratio of 10 is cheaper than a company having a P/E ratio of 12.
 However, you don’t get any information about the quality of earnings of the company.
 If the company which is trading cheap has a poor quality of earnings, then it can’t be an ideal investment.

 Whether a P/E ratio is considered to be high or low, depends on the sector.
-For instance, the IT and telecom sector companies have a higher P/E ratio compared to companies from other sectors like manufacturing, textile, etc. P/E ratio is also dependent on external factors; a merger and acquisition announced by a company will increase the P/E ratio.
-So, it is important to analyze the background of the company, considering all factors, before one decides to invest.
+For instance, the IT and telecom sector companies have a higher P/E ratio compared to companies from other industries like manufacturing, textile, etc. P/E ratio is also dependent on external factors; a merger and acquisition announced by a company will increase the P/E ratio.
+So, it is vital to analyse the background of the company, considering all factors, before one decides to invest.